 How did we get here?
-Genital cutting has ancient origins in many different cultures, and some scholars believe that religious circumcision evolved from the ritual of child sacrifice to the gods.
+Genital cutting such as circumcision has ancient origins in many different cultures, and some scholars believe that religious circumcision evolved from the ritual of child sacrifice to the gods.
 Over time, the ritual cutting of both boys’ and girls’ genitals was adopted by various religions and became a mark of cultural and religious identity.
 Now, in the United States, it has become medicalized as part of hospital birthing practices.

 Worldwide Prevalence of Male Genital Cutting